For Information on the Zika virus Click Here

 Travel Consultation Fees

 You will be billed for vaccines and/or travel medications.
-A travel consultation is $43, fees for vaccines/immunizations and medication will vary.
+Fees for vaccines/immunizations and medication will vary.
 It is your responsibility to contact your insurance company prior to your travel consultation to determine coverage for these services.
 Keep in mind that different insurance plans cover different services and you will be responsible for any unpaid charges.
 The Student Health Clinic will file a claim for students, faculty, and staff to their health insurance company.
 For any unpaid charges, UNI students may charge this to their U-bill account.
 Faculty and staff may have their travel consultation and immunizations payroll deducted.

 Travel Immunizations and Medications offered at the SHC: